cavtools/cav/README.md

 # Cav

-TODO: This is a placeholder readme until I'm done writing docs
+NOTE: This is a placeholder readme.
+Cav is still in its early days.

-Cav is an experimental TypeScript web framework built on [Deno](https://deno.land).
-It provides a declarative and functional approach for writing full-stack web applications.
+Cav is an experimental suite of TypeScript tools for web development with [Deno](https://deno.land).
+It takes a declarative and functional approach to writing full-stack websites and applications with the Deno ecosystem.

-A quick demo of the framework in action can be seen at [cav.bar](https://cav.bar).
+A quick demo of the Cav in action can be seen at [cav.bar](https://cav.bar).
 The demo runs on Deno Deploy.
-It'll be replaced by the docs website soon.

 Cav is inspired by many modern web development patterns, techniques, and modules.
-Here's a few of those modules:
+Here's a list of its heroes:

 - [Next.js](https://nextjs.org/) / [Aleph.js](https://alephjs.org/)
 - [Express](https://expressjs.com/) / [Koa](https://koajs.com/) / [Oak](https://oakserver.github.io/oak/)